altf4/untwister/README.md

         an example.
     -d <depth>
         The depth (default 1000) to inspect for each seed value when brute forcing.
         Choosing a higher depth value will make brute forcing take longer (linearly), but is required for cases where the generator has been used many times already.
-    -r <rng_alg>
+        Also controls how deep to generate random numbers given the -g option -r <rng_alg>
         The RNG algorithm to use.
 Supported RNG algorithms: glibc-rand (default)